charliegerard/fem-ml-workshop/solutions/project-3/README.md

 Run the app, draw in the canvas using your mouse and download each of your drawings.

 Label each image with its class name.
-For example, if you're building an image classification to recognise a square VS. a triange, label your images `0-square.png`, `1-square.png`, `2-square.png`, etc... and `0-triangle`, `1-triangle`, etc..
+For example, if you're building an image classification model to recognise a square vs. a triange, label your images `0-square.png`, `1-square.png`, `2-square.png`, etc... and `0-triangle`, `1-triangle`, etc..

+Draw at least 30 images for each shape.

 ## Step 2: Build the model